-In Enterprise Architect, you can define and maintain Table Constraints using the purpose-designed Constraints/Indexes page of the Database Builder or the Columns and Constraints screen.
+In Enterprise Architect, you can define and maintain Table Constraints using either the purpose-designed 'Constraints/Indexes' page of the Database Builder or the Columns and Constraints screen.

-Access Method Ribbon Design > Tools > Database Builder > Click on Table name > Constraints/Indexes Right-click Add New Constraint Menu Tools Database Builder Click on Table name > Constraints/Indexes Right-click Add New Constraint Context Menu In diagram Right-click on Table Features & Properties Operations > Constraints/Indexes Right-click Add New Constraint Keyboard Shortcuts Click on Table: F9 > Constraints/Indexes: Ctrl+N
+Ribbon Specialize > Tools > Database Builder > Click on Table name > Constraints/Indexes Right-click Add New Constraint Context Menu In diagram Right-click on Table Features Constraints/Indexes Right-click Add New Constraint Keyboard Shortcuts Click on Table: F9 > Constraints/Indexes: Ctrl+N

-The process of creating any of the above constraint types is the same and is achieved in one of the ways described here.
+The process of creating any of these constraint types is the same and is achieved in one of the ways described here.